-When computers became a household necessity, we all thought the third millennium would bring about a paperless society, saving more trees and reducing the paper industry’s carbon footprint by around two-thirds.
+When computers became a household necessity, we all thought the third millennium would bring about a paperless society, reducing the paper industry’s carbon footprint by around two-thirds.

 The thing is, it never happened.
 The demand for paper is still almost as strong as ever.
 Think about how many pieces of paper you handle each day: